emahon/DND-Characters/Test2-Wizard.md

 * The creature's hit point maximum is increased by an amount equal to your wizard level
 * The creature adds your proficiency bonus to its weapon damage rolls

+Inured to Undeath (Level 10): You have resistance to necrotic damage, and your hit point maximum can't be reduced.
+You have spent so much time dealing with undead and the forces that animate them that you have become inured to some of their worst effects.

 ### Feats ###